Digital Marketing After 12th Commerce

 In this guide, we cover exactly what digital marketing involves, why your commerce background is an asset, which specialisations are worth pursuing, and how to go from 12th pass to job-ready in under a year.
 We also map out a step-by-step career roadmap so you're not guessing.

-If you're looking for a structured course to get started, explore our Digital Marketing Course After 12th — designed specifically for students at your stage, not generic MBA content repurposed for freshers.
+If you're looking for a structured course guide to get started, explore our Digital Marketing Course After 12th complete guide — designed specifically for students at your stage, not generic MBA content repurposed for freshers.

 Why Commerce Students Have an Advantage in Digital Marketing